M0M0-D3V/Full-Stack-28-03-21/wk1/d5/README.md

 - Download exam assets and take screenshot or copy instruction text (in the event of an internet disconnection)
 - Open book / Open notes / Gan use google
 - NO HELPING EACH OTHER.
 It's easy to spot shared code.
 DO NOT share exam info with those who haven't taken it.
+- Submit a zip file for your exam.
+VIDEO IS NOT REQUIRED
 - If you have a problem uploading your project zip, email it to mhong@codingdojo.com, aabbad_p@mcit.gov.sa.
 Or Send it to us in MatterMost

 ## DURING EXAM